ChaitanyaGhadling/ChaitanyaGhadling/README.md

 # Chaitanya Ghadling

-Hi there! 👋 I'm Chaitanya Ghadling, a Data Science enthusiast with a focus on Computer Vision projects.
-I recently completed my MS degree in Data Science from the New Jersey Institute of Technology.
+Hi there! 👋 I'm Chaitanya Ghadling, a Data Science enthusiast.
+I recently completed my MS degree in Data Science from the New Jersey Institute of Technology and am looking to join a team where I can provide value and grow.

 ## Interests